gbreeze/ta/README.md

 ![Example Chart](https://github.com/twopirllc/ta/tree/qt-df-extension/doc/Example_TA_Chart.png)

-It is a Technical Analysis library to financial time series datasets (open, close, high, low, volume) with over 60 Indicators.
+Technical Analysis is a library, with more than 60 Indicators, to financial time series datasets (open, close, high, low, volume).
 You can use it to do feature engineering from financial datasets.
 It is built upon Python Pandas library.

 ## Momentum (15)